MPrathyusha21/Item_catalogue/README.md

 7. Type cd /vagrant/ to navigate to the shared repository.
 8. The app imports requests which is not on this vm.
 Run pip install requests

-    Or you can simply Install the dependency libraries (Flask, sqlalchemy, requests,psycopg2 and oauth2client) by running `pip install -r requirements.txt`
+    Or you can simply Install the dependency libraries (Flask, sqlalchemy, requests,psycopg2 and oauth2client)

 9. Setup application database `python /bookhub/Setup_file.py`
 10. *Insert sample data `python /bookhub/Init_file.py`